top of page

 Additional color is applied to the printed part, often by a professional spray-painting system.
 To get the desired output, the part is properly prepared through accurate cleaning and a clearcoat.

-Post-processing CNC options include turning, milling and drilling, and more.
-The advantages include dimensional stability, low surface roughness and flexibility for customer-specific requirements.
+Post-processing CNC options include turning, milling, drilling, and more.
+The advantages include dimensional stability, low surface roughness, and flexibility for customer-specific requirements.

 Polished